-a.
+- a.
 A request for review of a notice of termination or settlement should be addressed to the Division Director, Division of Grants and Agreements (DGA), National Science Foundation, 2415 Eisenhower Avenue, Alexandria, VA, 22314.
-It must be postmarked no later than 30 days after the date of the letter notifying the grantee of the termination or settlement.

-b.
-The request for review must contain a full statement of the grantee's position and the pertinent facts and reasons in support of such position.

-c.
-Review of a notice of termination or settlement will be conducted in accordance with PAPPG Chapter XII.B.3.
+It must be postmarked no later than 30 days after the date of the letter notifying the grantee of the termination or settlement. - b.
+The request for review must contain a full statement of the grantee's position with respect to the disputed matter and the facts and rationale that support the grantee's position. - c.
+Review of a notice of termination or settlement will be conducted in accordance with PAPPG Chapter XII.B.3. - d.

-d.
 Pending resolution of the request for review, the notice of termination shall remain in effect.

-Article 40.
+Article 42.
 Resolution of Conflicting Conditions

-a.
-If the Research Terms and Conditions (RTCs) and NSF Agency Specific Requirements to the Research Terms and Conditions are silent on a specific area covered by 2 CFR §200, the requirements specified in 2 CFR §200 must be followed.

-b.
-Should there be any inconsistency between the RTCs and NSF Agency Specific Requirements, and the NSF Proposal and Award Policies and Procedures Guide, the RTCs and NSF Agency Specific Requirements govern.
+- a.
+If the Research Terms and Conditions (RTCs) and NSF Agency Specific Requirements to the Research Terms and Conditions are silent on a specific area covered by 2 CFR §200, the requirements specified in 2 CFR §200 must be followed. - b.
+Should there be any inconsistency between the RTCs and NSF Agency Specific Requirements, and the NSF Proposal and Award Policies and Procedures Guide, the RTCs and NSF Agency Specific Requirements govern. - c.

-c.
 Should there be any inconsistency between any special condition(s) specified in the award notice and RTCs and NSF Agency Specific Requirements, the special conditions in the award notice shall govern.